DripEmail/slate/source/includes/rest/_batch_api.md

 {}
 ```
 <aside class="notice color-notice">
-We’ve released a new and improved endpoint for Orders functionality!
-This new endpoint will allow you to trigger automations and segment people based on the items contained in their orders.
+We’ve released a new and improved batch endpoint for Orders functionality!
 Check it out <a href="#create-or-update-a-batch-of-orders-shopper-activity">here</a>.

 <br>
 <br>